 Research Assistant | PhD Student

-Felix Nickel is a research associate at the Institute of Sociology, research unit “Sociology of Work” of Goethe-University Frankfurt (Main).
-He has been working with us since October 2019 and is part of the DFG-project “Digital Alienation and appropriation of work: Experiences of alienation in digital service work”.
+Felix Nickel has been working with us since October 2019 and is part of the DFG-project “Digital Alienation and appropriation of work: Experiences of alienation in digital service work”.
+He is a research associate at the Department of Social Work at University of Applied Sciences Münster.
+Beforehand he worked at the Institute of Sociology, research unit “Sociology of Work” of Goethe-University Frankfurt (Main).

 Felix obtained his B.A. in Political Science from Freie Universität Berlin and is a graduate of the international Master program “Global Political Economy” at Universität Kassel.
 In his master thesis he investigated Serbian online worker’s navigation between Autonomy and Control with a focus on Search-Engine Optimization (SEO) workers.
 Starting from (post)operaist Immaterial Labour thesis and the Labour Process Debate he looked into coping strategies and resistance of these precarious workers.